23.4.23 London Marathon

 AKA the Vale of Glamorgan Ultra Marathon.
 Very much a tourism run, taking in the Gower peninsula in South Wales from Penarth to Porthcawl.
 I’ll test out my hill stamina on the first half, then have a picnic at miday and freestyle the second half, mixing chatting, walking and running.
 It is a Pegasus event which means no cut offs, and plenty of company taking the day slowly and enjoying the scenery.
 As a bonus you also get a free ‘how ya doin’ call a couple of days before from the sweetest of race supremos, Rhys Jenkins.

 OK, this is a bit of a biggie.
-If I survive and complete The Tunnel, then this is part 2 of the Cockslam attempt.
 The Line means the Greenwhich Meridian Line Trail running due north-south, crossing through Greenwich.
 The route is 300 miles, from Sand Le Mere near Hull to Peacehaven near Hastings.
 The 6 day time limit means 50 miles every 24 hours must be done.
 This is a fastpacking adventure race, with no support allowed and no indoor sleep. and NO STICKS!

 9.7.23 Xterra Snowdonia Trail Ultra Marathon